Deformations of $(p,q)$-forms and degenerations of the Fr\"olicher spectral sequence: Abstract

 \section{Abstract}

 It is well-known that Hodge numbers are invariant under deformations of complex structures if the Fr\"olicher spectral sequence of the central fiber degenerates at the first page (i.e. $E_1=E_\infty$).
 As a result, the deformations of $(p,q)$-forms are unobstructed for all $(p,q)$ if $E_1=E_\infty$.
-We refine this classical result by showing that for any fixed $(p,q)$ the deformations of $(p,q)$-forms are unobstructed if the differentials $d_r^{p-i,q+i}$ in the Fr\"olicher spectral sequence vanish for any $i\geq 0$ and $r\geq1$.
+We refine this classical result by showing that for any fixed $(p,q)$ the deformations of $(p,q)$-forms are unobstructed if the differentials $d_r^{p,q}$ in the Fr\"olicher spectral sequence satisfy

 Moreover, the deformation stability of the degeneration property for Fr\"olicher spectral sequences in the first page and higher pages is also studied.
-In particular, we have found suitable conditions to ensure the deformation stability of $E_r^{p,q}=E_\infty^{p,q}$ ($r>1$) for fixed $(p,q)$.
-Compared to the existing results, our theorems are more flexible and expected to have wider range of applications.
+In particular, we have found suitable conditions to ensure the deformation stability of $E_r^{p,q}=E_\infty^{p,q}$ ($r\geq1$) for fixed $(p,q)$.